jean553/simple-gitlab-runner-terraform/README.md

  * Debian 9
  * Minimal AMI with Docker-CE for builds
- * EC2 script to start Gitlab-CI runner
+ * Starts one runner for a given project

 ## Requirements